Frequently Asked Questions

 What is a CGI U Campus Representative?

 Campus Representatives work with students, youth organizations, and the university community to build awareness of CGI U on their respective campuses.
-These individuals are well acquainted with CGI U, as each Campus Rep has attended a previous CGI U meeting.
-Campus Reps have the opportunity to conduct campus outreach to spread the word about CGI U, organize recruitment events with interested students, help CGI U applicants develop their Commitments to Action, and submit their own Commitments to Action to attend the CGI U meeting.
+These individuals are well acquainted with CGI U, as each Campus Rep has previously been accepted to CGI U. Campus Reps have the opportunity to conduct campus outreach to spread the word about CGI U, organize recruitment events with interested students, help CGI U applicants develop their Commitments to Action, and submit their own Commitments to Action to attend the CGI U meeting.

 What is a CGI U Alumni Ambassador?